bisqet/Web-Terminal/README.md

 ## General questions

+- Should we create emulated FS `createFileSystem({type:"emulated"})` inside `TerminalApp`, or we should get it from public API, or both ways?
+  - The question is tricky because createFileSystem is async operation and seems like no way for it to be sync without tricky wrappers
 - Should we have WASM API to include commands?
     - We will need example wasm command with an api
-- Change component HTML tag from terminal-app to web-terminal?
+- Change component HTML tag from `<terminal-app>` to `<web-terminal>`?

 ## TODO: